 My healthevet badge

-• This course will guide the clinician to choose appropriate tests for central auditory processing assessment.
+• This course guides the clinician to choose appropriate tests for central auditory processing assessment.
 Various tests are discussed regarding test development, processes they assess, test sensitivity for Service members and Veterans, and interpretation of results.

 Auditory Processing Disorder: Counseling (by: Kimberly Jenkins, AuD and Indiana Gutierrez, AuD)

-• This course provides information on interpretation of case history information and test results, and will guide DoD and VA audiologists in discussing the complexities of hearing health with patients experiencing subjective communication issues in the presence of background noise.
+• This course provides information on the interpretation of case history information and test results, and guides DoD and VA audiologists in discussing the complexities of hearing health with patients experiencing subjective communication issues in the presence of background noise.
 Recommendations and additional referral considerations are discussed in detail.

 • This course provides a discussion of current treatment options for auditory processing within the DoD and VA military health care systems.
 A review of relevant research is provided to support implementation.